VirtualCSS/planning/01_basic_idea/README.md

   <div className={ButtonGroupStyles.normalStyle.className}>
 ```

+3. TOOD(jviereck): Rewrite the following point.
-3. Instead of combining the styles dynamically it is required to define a
+Instead of combining the styles dynamically it is required to define a
 style for each possible combination:

 ```js